nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Address

-Format: String of any value.
+Format: A sequence of characters corresponding to a student's address.

 Constraints:
-* The first character of the string cannot be a whitespace.
+* `address` cannot have a whitespace as the first character.
+* `address` can contain any character.

 Duplicate handling:
 * Any number of students can have the same address.

-> [!Note]
-> Constraint rationale: A whitespace cannot be the first character of the string, such that " " cannot be a valid input.
+> <span style="color:Gray"> NOTE! </span> <br>
 >
+> * Constraint rationale: A whitespace cannot be the first character of the string, such that " " cannot be a valid input.
-> Duplicate handling rationale: The same address can have multiple residents.
+> * Duplicate handling rationale: The same address can have multiple residents.
 Records of students who have graduated and who lived in the address can also be maintained.

 ### Tags

-Format: Alphanumeric string.
+Format: A sequence of alphanumeric characters.

 Constraints:
-* Only alphanumeric characters and whitespaces are allowed.
+* `tag` can contain any alphanumeric character or whitespace.
+* `tag` cannot have a whitespace as the first character.
-* 100 characters cannot be exceeded.
+* `tag` can be 1 to 100 characters long.

 Duplicate handling:
 * Any number of students can have the same tag.

+> <span style="color:Gray"> NOTE! </span> <br>
-> [!Note]
+>
-> Constraint rationale: The character limit ensures that the tag is concise for easy referencing.
+> * Constraint rationale: The character limit ensures that the tag is concise for easy referencing.
 Whitespaces are allowed to define more complex positions that the person may hold, such as "Volleyball captain".

 ### Room number